catios/cati/doc/developer/cmdline-layer.md

 """ Some command """

-from cmdline.BaseCommand import BaseCommand from cmdline import pr, ansi
+from cati.cmdline.BaseCommand import BaseCommand from cati.cmdline import pr, ansi

 # commands should be a class and extends from BaseCommand
 class SomeCommand(BaseCommand):